brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 Actions per day
 ===============

-This widget displays the number of actions per day for the last 28 days.
-Actions
+This widget displays the number of actions per day for the last 28 days (including the current day).
+Actions are:
-are:

 - Page views
 - Downloads